 That is why; it is not a good idea to buy a domain name that you know nothing about.
-You would rather try to create yours than buy one with issues.
+You would instead try to create yours than buy one with issues.

 TLD (Top Level Domain) Extension

-That way, with the right optimization, your site can rank worldwide.
+That way, with the proper optimization, your site can rank worldwide.

-Nonetheless, remember that Google will favor a site with a domain name extension of a certain country.
+Nonetheless, remember that Google favors a site with a domain name extension of a certain country.
 Also, sites with a local IP server have a better chance to rank.

-I would, however, use .com than use a country code extension!
+I would, however, use .com rather than use a country code extension!